Helping girls to move section

 Join it up - parents and girls might find it easier to stick with guiding if sections meet on the same evening.
 Try to coordinate times and locations if possible.

 Taster session - invite girls at the top end of a younger section to come along to a meeting for a taste of the activities available when they move up.
 Send girls home with an information pack about the older section and, when the time is right, contact each girl and her parents personally to invite her to join the unit.

-Camp out - Members of The Senior Section could invite Guides to join them at camp for the day, so they can discover all the adventures in store if they choose to move up.
+Camp out - Rangers could invite Guides to join them at camp for the day, so they can discover all the adventures in store if they choose to move up.

-Helping hands - involve Young Leaders and Rainbow and Brownie Helpers in your unit so younger girls can see what leadership opportunities are available for Guides and members of The Senior Section.
+Helping hands - involve young leaders and Rainbow and Brownie helpers in your unit so younger girls can see what leadership opportunities are available for Guides and Rangers.
 This can even help towards their Leadership qualification.